The computational complexity of sparse operations is proportional

 smallest possible bandwidth, but it usually does.
 The function

-symrcm(A) actually operates on the nonzero structure of
+operates on the nonzero structure of the symmetric matrix

 The degree of a node in a graph is the number of connections to that node.
 This is the same as the number of off-diagonal nonzero elements in the corresponding row of the adjacency matrix.
 The approximate minimum degree algorithm generates an ordering based on how these degrees are altered during Gaussian elimination or Cholesky factorization.
 It is a complicated and powerful algorithm that usually leads to sparser factors than most other orderings, including column count and reverse Cuthill-McKee.
 Because the keeping track of the degree of each node is very time-consuming, the approximate minimum degree algorithm uses an approximation to the degree, rather than the exact degree.